vattemhema/learning-nodejs-2020/README.md

 7. day1(newfolder) - src (new folder) - package.js , sample1 , sample2 etc (files)
 8. FQDN (Fully Qualified Domain Name) - Example: https://google.com (no space should be used between the http and :)
 9. To stop the terminal use the command ctrl + c
-10. ctrl + space = gives the function names
+10. ctrl + space = gives the paramters to be given to that function
 11. Function names should be small letter starting from the second word capital letter 12 .
 (Dot) represents the current folder , ..(2Dots) represents the parent folder
 13. cd ..\day1